-- § 2 1.
-It is the policy of the Seminole Tribe of Florida, hereinafter referred to as "Tribe": - (a) that the Tribe shall have the sole proprietary interest in any gaming operation; - (b) that all gaming operations on Tribal lands shall be conducted by the Tribe, through employees of the Tribal Council or its management contractors only; - (c) that it is the objective of this Ordinance to provide revenue to promote (i) Tribal economic development and self-sufficiency and (ii) the health, education, and welfare of Tribal members; and - (d) that the gaming activities provided for by this Ordinance within lands of the Tribe shall be conducted in conformance with the requirements of this Ordinance and the Indian Gaming Regulatory Act, 102 Stat.
-2467, 25 U.S.C. § 2701, et seq., as implemented by the regulations promulgated by the National Indian Gaming Commission.
+- 2-1.
+It is the policy of the Middletown Rancheria, hereinafter referred to as "Tribe": - (a) That the Tribe shall have the sole proprietary interest in any gaming operation; - (b) That all gaming operations of Tribal lands shall be conducted by the Tribe, or its management contractors only; - (c) That it is the objective of this Ordinance to provide revenue to promote (i)

+Tribal economic development and self-sufficiency and (ii) the health, education, and welfare of Tribal members; and - (d) That the gaming activities provided for by this Ordinance within lands of the Tribe shall be conducted in conformance with the requirements of the Ordinance, the Indian Gaming Regulatory Act, 102 Stat.
+2467, 25 U.S.C. } 2701, et sea., as implemented by the regulations promulgated by the National Indian Gaming Commission, and the provisions of any Tribal-State, compact governing class III gaming on Middletown Rancheria Tribal lands.